North American box turtle: Box turtles as pets

 Most turtle and tortoise societies recommend against box turtles as pets for small children.
 Box turtles are easily stressed by over-handling and require more care than is generally thought.
 Box turtles get stressed when moved into new surroundings.
 Some specimens will wander aimlessly until they die trying to find their original home if they are removed from the exact area that they grew up in.
 Three-toed box turtles are often considered the best ones to keep as pets since they are hardy and seem to suffer less from being moved into a new environment.

 Box turtles can be injured by dogs and cats, so special care must be taken to protect them from household pets.
 Box turtles require an outdoor enclosure (although they can have indoor enclosures when necessary), consistent exposure to light and a varied diet.
 Without these, a turtle's growth can be stunted and its immune system weakened.

 It is recommended to buy captive-bred box turtles (in areas where this is allowed) to reduce the pressure put on the wild populations.
 A 3-year study in Texas indicated that over 7,000 box turtles were taken from the wild for commercial trade.
 A similar study in Louisiana found that in a 41-month period, nearly 30,000 box turtles were taken from the wild for resale, many for export to Europe.
 Once captured, turtles are often kept in poor conditions where up to half of them die.
 Those living long enough to be sold may suffer from conditions such as malnutrition, dehydration, and infection.

 Indiana, Tennessee, and other states prohibit collecting wild turtles, and many states require a permit to keep them.
 Breeding is prohibited in some states for fear of its possible detrimental effects upon wild populations.

 Collecting box turtles from the wild may damage their populations, as these turtles have a low reproduction rate.

 State reptiles

-Box turtles are official state reptiles of four U.S. states.
+Box turtles are official state reptiles of five U.S. states.
 North Carolina and Tennessee honor the eastern box turtle.
 Missouri names the three-toed box turtle.
-Kansas honors the ornate box turtle.
+Kansas and Nebraska honor the ornate box turtle.

 In Pennsylvania, the eastern box turtle made it through one house of the legislature, but failed to win final naming in 2009.
 In Virginia, bills to honor the eastern box turtle failed in 1999 and then in 2009.
 In opposition one legislator had asked why Virginia would make an official emblem of an animal that retreats into its shell when frightened.
 What may have mattered most in Virginia, though, was the creature's close link to neighbor state North Carolina.